To Be of the Greatest Good — George Washington Carver

 [xxi] J.A.
-Rogers, World's Great Men of Color, Volume 2, (Simon & Schuster, New York, 1996), p.470.Note: Comments have been turned off for the time being to try to shut down excessive spam/bot traffic to the site.
-If you'd like to add a comment, please share the post on LinkedIn or Twitter with your comments and thoughts.
+Rogers, World's Great Men of Color, Volume 2, (Simon & Schuster, New York, 1996), p.470.What do you think?
+Scroll down to comment or share your thoughts and the post on social media.
+Don't want to miss a post or podcast?
 Subscribe to get notified about posts via email daily or weekly.

 - To Be of the Greatest Good — George Washington Carver - September 14, 2020

 - How Standard Should Standard Improvement Boards Be? - November 14, 2018

 - Kaizen Coaching: Avoid the Shut Down - November 26, 2013